SchildCode/NSPEK-3031_TilleggK/README.md

   4. Calculation of hourly borehole outlet temperature for a whole year, in accordance with the simple cosine curve and tabulated values given in European Standard EN 15450.
 - Caveats:
   1. The workbook is partly in Norwegian.
   2. The worksheet does not calculate energy for circulation pumps.
-However, it is easy modify the spreadsheet to summate hourly energy for the circulation pumps using pump laws, similar to that used by e.g. https://product-selection.grundfos.com/.
+However, it is easy to modify the spreadsheet to summate hourly energy for circulation pumps by using pump laws, similar to that used by e.g. https://product-selection.grundfos.com/.

 ### Licence & warranty